wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/142-memorandum-walker-to-tange.md

 ---
+doc_date: '1961-07-04'
+doc_num: 142
+doc_order: 142
+naa_refs:
+- naa_barcode: 554532
+  naa_control_symbol: 727/4 PART 7
+  naa_series: A1838
+  reference: '[NAA: A1838, 727/4 PART 7]'
-title: "142 MEMORANDUM,WALKER TO TANGE"
+title: MEMORANDUM,WALKER TO TANGE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10007
 vol_id: 27
-doc_date: 1961-07-04
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 142 MEMORANDUM,WALKER TO TANGE

-NAA: A1838, 727/4 PART 7

 Australian Embassy, Paris, 4 July 1961

 Secret

  ****

 United Kingdom and the EEC

 [...]

-The following observations [...] although too late to be of assistance in preparing for the immediately pending discussions,1 may have some relevance to issues arising subsequently. [...]
+The following observations [...] although too late to be of assistance in preparing for the immediately pending discussions,[1](#f1) may have some relevance to issues arising subsequently. [...]
 The UK Government seriously miscalculated in its original assessment of the potentialities of the Common Market, whose success is one of the most important developments in world history since the War.
 What we are now witnessing is a hurried attempt by the UK to redress her previous error before it is too late.
 In these circumstances it is not surprising that Australia should encounter difficulty in safeguarding our own interest in the UK market.

 3\.
 Whilst the UK decision to join the Common Market may be basically a political one, I think the strength of the economic pressures upon her are not always recognised.
 Already the UK lags in production and trade as compared with the Common Market; and seems to be drifting into one of her periodical currency crises.
 Not only is her industrial position menaced by the expected progress of European technique assisted by its enlarged market, but also, surely her very important invisible trade in financial and insurance services will decline as the Common Market develops without her.